AlphaNecron/lightdm-gab-nord/README.md

 ## lightdm-gab-nord
 A theme based on lightdm-gab-gradient and Nord theme.

+> This repository is currently orphaned, you can checkout my new theme here: [`lightdm-evo`](https://github.com/AlphaNecron/lightdm-evo)

 You can find the original project here: [lightdm-gab-gradient](https://github.com/GabrielTenma/lightdm-gab-gradient)
 Nord theme: [Nord](https://github.com/arcticicestudio/nord)
 ***